 - Mix the peaches, lime juice and sugar in a bowl and stir until combined well.
 Let rest for 10 minutes.3 ½ cups fresh firm-ripe peaches, 3 tablespoons fresh lime juice, 1 ½ cups granulated sugar

-- Slowly sprinkle the pectin powder over the peaches and stir for 5 minutes, making sure the sugar has completely dissolved.
-It will get thicker as you mix.1.6 oz. freezer jam pectin powder
+- Gradually sprinkle the pectin powder over the peaches and stir for 5 minutes, making sure the sugar has completely dissolved.
+It will get thicker as you mix.1.6 ounces freezer jam pectin powder

-- Transfer the peach jam to glass jars, leaving 1/2” to 1" of space at the top, and then screw the lids on.
+- Transfer the peach jam to glass jam jars, leaving ½” to 1" of space at the top, and then screw the lids on.

 Notes